AmitSahoo45/Industry-Standard-Practices/002-Replication-Sharding-Partitioning/notes.md

 #### How does Sharding work?
 In a sharded database system, data is strategically divided into shards based on predetermined criteria such as time, categories, location, or customer segments.
 Following partitioning, the data is distributed across multiple servers or nodes, with each server or node handling storage and processing for a specific subset of the data.

-To retrieve information from the sharded database, the system relies on a shard key—a unique identifier used to map data to its designated shard.
+To retrieve information from the sharded database, the system relies on a shard key - a unique identifier used to map data to its designated shard.
 When a query is initiated, the system utilizes the shard key to identify the shard containing the relevant data and then directs the query to the corresponding server or node.

 This sharding mechanism enhances the system's scalability and performance by distributing the data processing workload among multiple servers, ensuring efficient data management and retrieval.